apache/yunikorn-scheduler-interface/scheduler-interface-spec.md

   map<string, string> allocationTags = 2;
   // UUID of the allocation
   string UUID = 3;

   // Resource for each allocation
   Resource resourcePerAlloc = 5;
   // Priority of ask
   int32 priority = 6;
-  // Queue which the allocation belongs to string queueName = 7;
   // Node which the allocation belongs to string nodeID = 8;

   // The ID of the application
   string applicationID = 9;
   // Partition of the allocation